pelgraine/Meck-P4/README.md

 can be added via the channel picker’s Add Channel button (with a Confirm button and virtual keyboard) or through Settings → Channels.

+A channel's stored history can also be cleared from here: **long-press a channel row** — or ring it and press **X** on the keyboard — for a **Delete message history?** confirmation showing how many stored messages will be removed from this device (the channel itself is kept).
+Delete clears that channel's messages from memory, its unread count, and its SD history file; Cancel does nothing.

 -----

 ## Contacts